User experience & onboarding

 Solopreneurs are the explicit target of CorpNet in both their messaging and imagery.
 Social proof from the publications of choice for Entrepreneurs (Inc and Forbes) abounds and they focus on making the process simple for individuals looking to start a business.
 Consultations are also offered to help walk prospective entrepreneurs through the complexity of business formation and ongoing compliance.

 The NanoGlobals editor's rating for ZenBusiness is based on a mix of their strong marks for smooth onboarding and package flexibility.
-Although pricing trends high compared with similar services, part of this is because they are transparent about add-on costs.
+Although their pricing trends moderate–high compared with similar services, part of this is because they are transparent about add-on costs.
 They feature fewer hidden fees than the industry norm, and we like that they don't vary the recurring fees.

 The CorpNet rating by our NanoGlobals editorial team represents that they are a solid option, but that there are significantly better options on the market.
 Their ongoing pricing is fairly transparent and cost-effective compared to the market.
 CorpNet's onboarding flow is one of the easiest to follow but that's offset by initial packages that are on the mid-high end of the market.
 CorpNet loses substantial points for its exorbitantly long processing times, falling behind the contemporary industry norm of 1-3 business days.